Feel free to scroll past all the extra words for a course schedule and registration links, below.

 Do you have a list of street addresses crying out to be mapped?
 Have a list of zip codes or census tracts you wish to associate with other data?
 We’ll start with addresses and other things spatial and end with points on a map, ready for visualization and analysis.

 Until we perfect that magic “extract all those lines from this paper map” button we’re stuck using editor tools to get that job done.
 If you’re lucky, someone else has done the work to create your points, lines, and polygons but maybe they need your magic touch to make them better.
-This session shows you how to create and modify vector features in ArcMap, the world’s most popular geographic information systems software.
+This session shows you how to create and modify vector features in ArcGIS Pro, the world’s most popular geographic information systems software.
 We’ll explore tools to create new points, lines, and polygons and to edit existing datasets.
-At version 10, ArcMap’s editor was revamped introducing new templates, but we’ll keep calm and carry on.

 Need to make a quick demographic map?
 This workshop will show you how easily navigate Social Explorer.
 This powerful online application makes it easy to create maps with contemporary and historic census data and religious information.